isaacs/ejsgi/README.md

 Stream Objects have the following methods:

 * **write** - Send data down the stream.
 If the stream is closed, then throw an Error.
-This is asynchronous, and must not actually perform the write until after the current scope of execution is completed.
-However, the order of written data MUST be consistent with the order in which `write` is called.
+This must not actually perform the write until after the current scope of execution is completed.
+The order of written data MUST be consistent with the order in which `write` is called.
 * **close** - Close the stream.
 Once closed, no more data may be written to the Stream.
 * **pause** - Temporarily prevent the firing of `data` events.
 This is useful when a reader needs to throttle a stream of incoming data.
 * **resume** - Resume a paused thread, so that `data` events will begin firing again.

-Methods inherited from EventEmitter:

 * **addListener** - Attach an event handler to an event.
 The first argument is the event name, and the second is the callback.

 ### Events